When Do We Arrive on the First Day? When Do We Leave on the Last Day?

 appropriate room for their audition.
 Vocalists will not need to perform an audition.

 There are two concerts on Saturday.
-The first is at 10:00 am and includes the Concert Band and Orchestra.
-The second is at 2:00 pm and includes the Choir and Wind Ensemble.
+The 10:00 am concert includes the Concert Band and Orchestra.
+The second concert is at 2:00 pm and includes the Choir and Wind Ensemble.
 Each concert will last approximately two hours.
 Campers may leave after the conclusion of their concert.

 Where Is the Camp Located?

 The camp is located on the San José State University Campus, One Washington Square, San José, CA 95192-0095.
-Rehearsals take place in the School of Music and Dance building and other adjacent buildings.
-Students have their meals in the university Dining Commons and residents stay in the university dorms.
+Rehearsals take place in the School of Music and Dance building and adjacent buildings.
+Students have their meals in the university Dining Commons; resident campers stay in university residence halls.
 Upon arrival at camp, students will be given specific details regarding the location of their classes and rehearsals.

 I Will Be Arriving from Out of Town; How Do I Get to Camp?